LouiseSteward/learn/mother-and-baby-friendly-care/text/quiz-02.md

 ---
-title: Test 2.
+title: Quiz 2.
 Mother friendly care during labour, delivery and the puerperium
 style: test
 ---

-# Test 2: Mother friendly care during labour, delivery and the puerperium
+# Quiz 2: Mother friendly care during labour, delivery and the puerperium

 1. Can a woman play an active part in her labour and delivery?
 	+	Yes.
 She should be encouraged to play an active role.